UnityOfFairfax/selenium-wiki/LoadableComponent.md

 }
 ```

-If you're using a library such as [Guiceberry](https://github.com/zorzella/guiceberry) in your tests, the preamble of setting up the PageObjects can be omitted leading to nice, clear, readable tests.
+If you're using a library such as [Guiceberry](https://github.com/zorzella/guiceberry) in your tests, the preamble of setting up the `PageObject`s can be omitted leading to nice, clear, readable tests.